Post-traumatic movement disorders can make simple activities, such as eating, more difficult. In some cases, they can cause severe pain.

 Segmental dystonia, on the other hand, strikes at two or more adjacent muscle groups at once.
 So, instead of just your neck acting up, both your neck and jaw would display symptoms.

 With both segmental and focal dystonia, the spasms occur on the side of your body opposite the brain-injured side.
-Cervical dystonia occurs when spasms affect the neck.
+In general dystonia, the whole body is affected by dystonia.
+Cervical dystonia occurs when spasms affect the neck, and would be classified as a type of focal dystonia.

-Parkinsonism, also known as secondary Parkinsonism, refers to symptoms of Parkinson’s disease caused by a different condition, such as head injury.
+Secondary Parkinsonism refers to symptoms similar to that of Parkinson’s disease, but caused by a different condition, such as head injury.

 - Resting tremor